Emma Coronel Aispuro: 5 Things On El Chapo’s Wife, 31, Arrested On Drug Charges & More

 The 31-year-old has also been accused of helping plan and execute her 63-year-old husband’s ultra daring escape from Mexico’s Altiplano prison.
 On July 11, 2015, he fled via a well constructed mile-long underground tunnel from his cell to the outside with an electric motorbike track.
 We’ve we’ve got five things to know about Emma.

-El Chapo’s beauty queen wife as been arrested on drug trafficking charges.
+El Chapo’s beauty queen wife Emma as been arrested on drug trafficking charges.
 Photo credit: SplashNews.

 Emma has been under an FBI investigation for several years